Master of Arts in Clinical Psychology

 The MA in Clinical Psychology is designed to provide graduates with the following marketable skills:

-- Eligible to pursue licensure at the Master's level as a Licensed Psychological Associate (LPA).
+- Eligibility to pursue licensure at the Master's level as a Licensed Psychological Associate (LPA) in the state of Texas.

-- Trained to effectively conduct psychotherapy with a variety of clinical populations.
+- Clinical skills for conducting psychological interventions with a variety of clinical populations.

-- Develop the skills to be an effective scholar and consumer of the scientific literature.
+- Research skills that allow graduates to be effective scholars and consumers of the scientific literature.